sys4-fr/playereffects/README.md

 You can invent effect groups (like the groups in Minetest) on the fly.
 A group is just a string.
 Practically, you should use groups which other people use.

 #### Effect (`effect`)
 An effect is an current change of a player property (like speed, jump height, and so on).
 It is the realization of an effect type.
 All effects are temporary.
+There are currently two types of effects: Repeating and non-repeating.
+Non-repeating effects call their `apply` callback once when they are created.
+Repeating effects call their apply callback multiple times with a specified interval.
+By default, effects are non-repeating.

 `effect` is a table with the following modding-relevant fields: